-If you've played the PS1 Anthology version of Final Fantasy V, read the FFV Game Boy Advance translation, which is is more accurate, more amusing, and more faithful to the zaniness that is Gilgamesh.
-(E.G: "But enough of this expository banter!
+If you've played the PS1 Anthology version of Final Fantasy V, read the FFV Game Boy Advance translation which is more accurate, more amusing, and more faithful to the zaniness that is Gilgamesh.
+(E.g., "But enough of this expository banter!
 Now, let us fight like men!
 And like ladies!
 And like ladies that dress like men!")

 Katana?!
-It looks like it could seat dinner for 6!
+It looks like it could seat six for dinner!

-This katana may be a starter weapon, but its Piercing edge works suspiciously like an iron-cutting-sword.
-It figures dramatically in Auron's moment to shine, "The Legend Returns" (see below to enjoy it again).
+This katana may be a starter weapon, but its piercing edge works suspiciously like an iron-cutting-sword.
+It figures dramatically in Auron's moment to shine, "The Legend Returns."
 Its blade is much broader than that of modern katanas, but in fact, it resembles some medieval Japanese swords made by none other than Masamune!

 Squall Leonhart's gunblade is the best thing to come out of Final Fantasy VIII.
 His original gunblade, the Revolver, is decorated with Squall's cranky personal GF, Griever, while his ultimate weapon, Lionheart, has a classic fantasy glowing blue blade.

-Seifer also wields a gunblade, Hyperion, not as well-known but popular with collectors.
+Seifer also wields the gunblade, Hyperion.
+It is not as well-known but popular with collectors.
 Squall's gunblades have traveled with him to Dissidia and Kingdom Hearts.
-Incompetent sword collector Gilgamesh of FFXII has a counterfeit Revolver with a chicabo stamped on it in place of Griever.
+Incompetent sword collector Gilgamesh of FFXII has a counterfeit Revolver with a Chocobo stamped on it in place of Griever.

-Gunblades appear in the sequels and preqels to FFVII (Crisis Core, Dirge of Cerberus, Advent Children).
+Gunblades appear in the sequels and prequels to FFVII (Crisis Core, Dirge of Cerberus, Advent Children).
 Notable are the elegant Velvet Nightmares of Loz and Yazoo, which, however, Cloud slices through with his BFS.
-Gunswords return with a vengeance as the versatile weapon of Lightning, the main character of FFXIII.
+Gunswords returns with a vengeance as the versatile weapon of Lightning, the main character of FFXIII.
 Most of these gunblades function as ranged weapons, unlike Squall's, which delivers a point-blank shot during a sword strike.
-(Here's a great Gallery of gunblades).

-Cloud has undergone so many story arc permutations that I think it's symbolic he finally ditched the Buster Sword and picked up a blade made of spare parts for Advent Children.
-Making its debut as Cloud's weapon in Final Fantasy VII, the iconic Buster Sword set the video game standard for the B.F.S. whose near-surfboard proportions are both impressive and amusing.
-Many FF heroes have attempted to match it for size; only Sephiroth and Auron have managed to do it without dropping it on their feet.
+Cloud has undergone so many story arc permutations that I think it's symbolic that he finally ditched the Buster Sword and picked up a blade made of spare parts from Advent Children.
+Making its debut as Cloud's weapon in Final Fantasy VII, the iconic Buster Sword set the video game standard for the BFS whose near-surfboard proportions are both impressive and amusing.
+Many FF heroes have attempted to match it for size, but only Sephiroth and Auron have managed to do so without dropping it on their feet.